Connecting Microsoft Access to Apache Tomcat

 export JAVA_HOME

-Setting Up the Manager Ant Tasks
+Setting up the Manager Ant tasks

 Tomcat includes a set of custom task definitions that allow Ant to interact with the Tomcat Manager web application.
-Use these tasks to install, reload and uninstall web applications from the Ant command line.
+Use these tasks to install, reload, and uninstall web applications from the Ant command line.

 To enable Ant to execute Tomcat Manager web application commands: